-Yes – The Rx Advocates is a legitimate organization that helps individuals obtain brand-name prescription medications through patient assistance programs.
+Yes – The Rx Advocates is a legitimate organization that helps individuals obtain brand-name prescription medications through Patient Assistance Programs at little or no cost.

-Located in Boca Raton, Florida, since opening in 2013, The Rx Advocates has helped over 50,000 Americans save money on their vital prescription medications for various chronic illnesses, such as diabetes, asthma, kidney disease, and high blood pressure to name but a few.
+Located in Boca Raton, Florida since opening its doors in 2013, We have helped over 50,000 Americans save money on their vital prescription medications for various chronic illnesses, such as diabetes, asthma, kidney disease, and high blood pressure to name but a few.

 - The Rx Advocates has enabled thousands and thousands of ordinary Americans to receive their brand-name prescription medications at little or no cost.

-- You are invited to read the independent online reviews written about The Rx Advocates below or online at the Better Business Bureau, Trustpilot, and Google.
+- You are invited to read the independent online reviews written about us below or online at the Better Business Bureau, Trustpilot, and Google.

 - If you have any questions that are not covered by the Frequently Asked Questions (FAQ) section later in this article, please feel free to either call or email us your questions, and we will be happy to answer them for you: